 - Checked Luggage: One bag of no more than 50 pounds and no more than 30 inches long

 - Carry-on Luggage: One carry-on backpack

-When deciding what kind of luggage to bring, keep in mind you will need to load your luggage on/off the bus and to/from our accommodations; try to keep it manageable.
-Be sure to bring luggage on wheels (we suggest a rolling duffel).
-Before packing, please review updated restrictions on the TSA website.
+When deciding what kind of luggage to bring, keep in mind you will need to load your luggage on/off the bus and to/from our accommodations.
+Keep it manageable and be sure to bring luggage on wheels (we suggest a rolling duffel).
+Before packing, review updated restrictions on the TSA website.

-When making your travel arrangements, we recommend that you consider ground travel to our departure airport as this greatly reduces the chances of flight delays.
+When making your travel arrangements, we recommend that you consider ground travel to our departure airport as this greatly reduces the chances of delays.
 If you are traveling to the gateway airport on a connecting flight, we recommend arriving a day in advance of our international departure.
-An optional supervised airport hotel stay-over may be available for this purpose (see below).
-If you arrive on the day of departure, please allow plenty of time to spare.
+An optional supervised airport hotel stay-over may be available for this purpose (read on).
+If you arrive on the day of departure, allow plenty of time to spare

 SUPERVISED AIRPORT HOTEL STAY-OVERS

 Special for 2021: Hotel stay-overs are not available.